-It was only the first hole, but Frank couldn't figure out why his father had invited him to play golf.
+Frank couldn't figure out why his father had invited him to play golf.
 Of all things!
 How could anyone possibly enjoy hitting a tiny white ball a couple hundred yards, only to be taunted by the ball's infinite refusal to drop into a softball-sized cup in the ground?

 Richard steadied his grasp on the driver.
 Confidence spread across his expression the way it did in matters of money.
 He took a couple of practice swings and then ...

 The ball soared skyward like a stone released from a slingshot.

 With their golf bags on wheels, they ambled along the immaculate green course, heading in the direction that the ball had sailed.
 The day was already hot, and the sun blazed just above the treetops.
 They padded along, the lush grass flattening beneath their feet.